parinazn/parinazn.github.io/research.md

 The outcomes of many social and economic interactions, such as public good provision, spread of research and innovation, and contagion in financial networks, are governed by an underlying network of connections between their users.
 When participants are rational and self-interested, such interactions can be modeled as network games.
-Our reserach in this area is focused on identifying the effects of the network topology on equilibrium analysis and comparative statics of these games.
+Our research in this area is focused on identifying the effects of the network topology on equilibrium analysis and comparative statics of these games.
 The findings are of importance to network design and policy interventions.

 <h3>Selected Publications</h3>